 What is BSc Statistics?

 Running for a period of 3-4 years, the course imparts extensive knowledge in concepts of Mathematics, Probability, and Statistics along with logic and proofs.
-This UG degree involves an introduction to highly advanced concepts and theories, mathematical proofs, data analysis and modelling, regression, etc. Statistical software, programming languages, and research projects are an essential part of the course structure of many universities worldwide.
-The knowledge gain at this level will build a strong foundation for advanced courses like MSc Statistics.
+This UG degree involves an introduction to highly advanced concepts and theories, mathematical proofs, data analysis and modelling, regression, etc. Statistical software, programming languages, and research projects are essential parts of the course structure of many universities worldwide.
+The knowledge gained at this level will build a strong foundation for advanced courses like MSc Statistics.

 BSc Statistics Major Subjects

 Bachelor of Science in Statistics has evolved into a multidisciplinary course today.
 Mathematical experts, computer scientists, and philosophical scholars are delving into the questions and applying their respective techniques to Statistics.
-As a result, a BSc Statistics comprises of wide-ranging subjects as well as a host of electives to choose from.
+As a result, BSc Statistics comprises wide-ranging subjects as well as a host of electives to choose from.
 Here is a summarized list of what you can expect to study during the duration of the course:

 |Algebra||Topics of vectors, matrices, equations, and systems of equations, eigenvalues, linear independence, spans, orthogonality are broadly discussed are included.|